 - 3 ¼ c AP unbleached flour, 1 tbsp instant yeast, ½ tsp salt

-- Whisk milk and egg in a separate bowl until the egg is well beaten.1 c whole milk, ½ c condensed milk, 1 large egg
+- Meanwhile, whisk milk and egg together in a different small mixing bowl until the egg is well beaten.1 c whole milk, ½ c sweetened condensed milk, 1 large egg

 - Use a rubber spatula to scrape down the sides of the bowl if necessary.